- Knee Arthritis

 Knee sprain is a common injury that occurs from overstretching of the ligaments that support the knee joint.
 A knee sprain occurs when the knee ligaments are twisted or turned beyond its normal range, causing the ligaments to tear.

-• Women and ACL Injuries Women and ACL Injuries
+Know More - Women and ACL Injuries

 The anterior cruciate ligament is one of the four major ligaments of the knee that connects the femur (thigh bone) to the tibia (shin bone) and helps stabilize the knee joint.
 Anterior cruciate ligament (ACL) injury is one of the common injuries of the knee.
 An injury to the ACL commonly occurs during sports or activities that involve twisting, overextension, landing from a jump incorrectly and abrupt change in direction or speed of movements.

-• Loose Bodies in the Knee Loose Bodies in the Knee
+Know More - Loose Bodies in the Knee

 Loose bodies are fragments of detached cartilage or bone inside the knee joint.
 These fragments may be free floating (unstable) or may be trapped (stable) within the joint.
 Depending on the severity, you may have one or more loose bodies in your knee joint.